 What does it mean for Producers?

-For programmes commissioned from Monday 15th August 2016 (and by arrangement some programmes before that date), producers will input perceived data about the individuals appearing on screen in the programmes into Diamond at the delivery stage.
-Producers will also encourage those in front of and behind the camera to participate in the gathering of actual data by allowing their emails to be input so that they can be contacted by the Diamond system.
+Companies input perceived data about the individuals appearing on-screen in their programmes into Diamond at the delivery stage.
+Producers will also encourage those in front of and behind the camera to participate in the gathering of actual data by allowing their e-mails to be input so that they can be contacted by the Diamond system.

 In order to achieve this in accordance with the law, legal representatives from Pact and the broadcasters have agreed wording to be included in all engagement documents – e.g. release forms, contributor agreements, staff contracts and all other agreements for those either appearing in or making a programme.